 1.2.4.
 COOPERATION and COMPETITION

 Where appropriate, WG 23 has established active liaisons with other SC22 working groups, other JTC 1 subcommittee working groups (such as SC 27/WG 3 and SC 7 WG19) and other standards organizations, such as Ecma International.
+See the table in 2.3 for a list of liaisons.

 There is no apparent direct competition with any other current SC22 working group or JTC 1 subcommittee.